Robrowno/rally-blog/TESTING.md

 - ![X has no objects](./static/images/readme-images/validation/has-no-objects-issue.png)
 - Pylint flags the 'token' argument as having no value, this is to be ignored as well, as per the SendGrid Documentation.
 - Ignoring any errors caused by using keywords such as id, pk, e, etc, which flags due to either warning about not being in snake case, or being reassigned a new value.
+- Import env issue in settings.py can be ignored
+- Several docstring warnings for imports, which can be ignored
+- The Password reset and change function's exceptions have to be passed with ``pass`` - otherwise the email password reset will not work.
+This is the same in helpers.py, where I have opted to ``print(e)`` instead.
+I trialled using message errors but it failed.

 </details>